Walskor/CloudComputingProjectBackEnd/README.md

 # CloudComputingProjectBackEnd
 ## 1. Open RDS service on AWS
-The settings I used are just from the AWS02 Lab
+The settings I used are just from the AWS02 Lab:

 Step 1: Select AWS Service